toli/gplus-quickstart-java/README.md

 Future work and cases that were not take care of:
 UI - i have failed horribly.
 I'd need to learn about UIs/redirection/sessions management/etc. You currently may need to reload the page a few times for the login to go through, and then wait ~10secs for data to start coming back.
 I horribly suck at UI, and after sinking a (scarily) large number of hours into making it work i gave up and wrote out to a file instead.
-- Deduplication of names with "suffixes" - sucha s "Bob Smith/Bob Smit - (bla bla)" would be smart.
+- Deduplication of names with "suffixes" - sucha s "Bob Smith/Bob Smith - (bla bla)" would be smart.
 Examples:
 1319: Mark Chamberlain [bigkop@googlemail.com], [bigkop@googlemail.com, mark@createnetworks.co.uk]
 1320: Mark Chamberlain - Sun UK [mark.chamberlain@sun.com], [mark.chamberlain@sun.com]